 While some individuals may not feel pain from CVI, many will experience heavy, itchy, or painful legs.
 As we all know, poor circulation can lead to other health issues as well.
 CVI can weaken your immune system, as well as increase your risk of worse conditions, including heart disease, stroke, and diabetes.
 While exercise can help with symptoms, painful legs can cause some to feel averse to staying on their feet longer than they need to.
 Chronic inactivity adds more problems by being a serious risk factor for ill health.

 Mental Health Effects

-Those with varicose veins may not think about its effects on mental health, but the truth of the matter is, the effects of poor circulation aren’t always entirely physical; they can be mental as well.
+Those with varicose veins may not think about its effects on mental health—except for the self-consciousness that some may experience.
+The truth of the matter is, the effects of poor circulation aren’t always entirely physical, they can be mental as well.
 Impaired circulation can prevent the brain from getting the amount of oxygen and nutrients needed to function.
 This can lead to an increased risk of developing depression or anxiety.

 Treating Chronic Venous Insufficiency

 CVI shouldn’t be ignored and it also shouldn’t be scary.
 It’s important to weigh your options during your venous consultation and it’s also important to understand the treatment plans for various venous issues.
 Vein stripping has been mostly replaced by minimally invasive, less stressful procedures such as Endovenous Laser Treatment (EVLT).
 Patients who undergo minimally invasive treatments are often back to work the following day.
 As an added bonus, most insurance plans will cover treatment for varicose veins.